Last Updated and Effective December 2024

 We collect Personal Information from the following categories of sources:

-We do not knowingly sell or share Personal Information from anyone under the age of 16 without the prior consent of such person.
+We do not knowingly sell or share with third parties (for cross-context behavioral advertising) Personal Information from anyone under the age of 16.

 Purpose for Collection and Use of Personal Information.
 We may collect or use Personal Information for one or more of the following purposes: